Classic Risotto Milanese

 This is my version of the great Italian classic, and the best accompaniment of all to Ossobuco.

-You can also watch how to make this recipe in our Cookery School Video below.
+You can also watch how to make this recipe in our Cookery School Video just click the image to play..
 The traditional risotto method demands your full attention, so if you are serving this to guests, have them bring their aperitifs and join you around the stove.
 If you want to be free, you can make a cheats' version using the oven method.
 Vegetarians may like to know you can buy a Parmesan 'style' cheese from Bookhams.com

 This recipe is from The Delia Collection: Italian.
 Serves 4 as a main course